johnzastrow/johnzastrow.github.io/_posts/2010-02-25-sysstat-sariostat.md

 NOTE: Each flavor of UNIX has a different implementation of sar.
 For example, some of the key flags used in the Sun version of sar are not available on HP/UX.
 The examples in this book show the HP/UX version of sar.

 The output from sar reports usually shows a time-based snapshot of activity.
-This is true for all reports that you’ll see in this section.
+This is true for all reports that you'll see in this section.
 When you issue the **sar** command, you pass two numeric arguments.
 The first represents the time interval between samples, and the second represents the number of samples to take.
 For example:

 L 6-4